Molchat Doma: Musical style and lyrics

 Molchat Doma's members have said that they were influenced by 1980s Russian rock music from the perestroika era, especially Kino.
 They have also drawn comparisons to the Cure and Joy Division; Shkutko's vocal style and on-stage appearance have been described as similar to Joy Division singer Ian Curtis's.
 Pitchforks Cat Zhang called Shkutko's vocals "spectral and disembodied", saying his "droning voice" is often "clouded in reverb".
 Molchat Doma has praised the Cure singer Robert Smith and Depeche Mode singer Dave Gahan, and enjoys the idea of having either appear at one of their shows.
+OMD have also been noted as an influence.

 Molchat Doma described its sound as "post-punk, new wave, and darker ends of synth-pop".
 Writers have also called its sound post-punk, new wave, synth-pop, and cold wave.
 The band has no drummer, using a drum machine instead.
 Molchat Doma has often been connected with "doomer music", a specific type of music listened to by doomers.
 It typically features cold and gloomy atmospheres, sad and introspective lyrics usually focusing on loneliness, and an overall dystopian sound.
 Many of the band's songs have appeared on "doomer playlists" and in videos of gameplay and episodic miniseries featured from the 2017 tactical first-person shooter Escape from Tarkov on YouTube as a result; this also helped the band gain popularity on the platform.